rdlauer/articles/fiddler/lighthouse/post.md

 In a perfect world, I would be able to quickly combine all of my JavaScript and CSS assets into two files (e.g. `app.js` and `app.css`).
 Your mileage may vary depending on how many third party files you are accessing, but since nothing is real on the Internet anyway, we can at least pretend it's possible here! 😎

-We now need a way to effectively redirect requests for the original `.js` files to this new magical consolidated file we've created locally.
+We now need a way to effectively redirect requests for the original `.js` files to this new consolidated file we've created locally.
 This is where the Fiddler Everywhere Auto Responder rules come into play.

 Fiddler Everywhere's Auto Responder allows us to intercept specific requests and swap out the response with a variety of actions: